40th Division (United Kingdom): First World War

-The 40th Division was originally formed as a Kitchener's Army 'Bantam' division between September and December 1915 for service in the First World War.
-'Bantam' personnel were those who were under the Army regulation height but otherwise fit for service.
-It comprised the 119th, 120th, and 121st Brigades.
-The 40th Division moved to the Western Front in June 1916 and served there throughout the First World War.
+The 40th Division was originally formed during the First World War as a Kitchener's Army 'bantam' division of Kitchener's Army between September and December 1915.
+'Bantam' personnel were those who were under the British Army's regulation height but otherwise fit for service.
+It comprised the 119th, 120th, and 121st infantry brigades along with various supporting units.
+The division, commanded by Major General Harold Ruggles-Brise, having by now completed its training, moved to the Western Front, the main theatre of war, in June 1916 and served there throughout the rest of the conflict.

-The most notable action of the division may be its participation in the Battle of Cambrai in late 1917.
+The most notable action of the division may be its participation in the Battle of Cambrai in November 1917.
 By 22 November the British were left exposed in a salient on the battlefield.
-Field Marshal Sir Douglas Haig, Commander-in-Chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, wanted Bourlon Ridge and the exhausted 62nd (2nd West Riding) Division was replaced by the 40th Division, commanded by Major-General John Ponsonby, on 23 November.
+Field Marshal Sir Douglas Haig, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, wanted Bourlon Ridge and the exhausted 62nd (2nd West Riding) Division was replaced by the 40th Division, now commanded by Major General John Ponsonby, on 23 November.
 Supported by almost a hundred tanks and 430 guns, the 40th attacked into the woods of Bourlon Ridge on the morning of the 23rd.
 They made little progress.
 The Germans had put two divisions of Gruppe Arras on the ridge with another two in reserve and Gruppe Caudry was reinforced.
 The 40th Division reached the crest of the ridge but were held there and suffered over 4,000 casualties for their efforts in three days.
 The division was subsequently driven back in the German counterattacks, suffering many more losses.

-From July 1918 until March 1919, the division was led by General Sir William Peyton and took part in the Hundred Days advance through Flanders.
+From July 1918 until March 1919, the division was led by Major General Sir William Peyton and took part in the Hundred Days advance through Flanders until the Armistice with Germany on 11 November brought the war to an end.